![]() ![]() |

-Rory McIlroy was named the best amateur golfer of The Open 2007.
+Rory McIlroy was named the best amateur golfer of The Open 2007. |

 Natural talent and a bright start

-Born in 1989 in Holywood (Northern Ireland), Rory McIlroy grew up with a golf club and his talent was evident early on.
+Born in 1989 in Holywood (Northern Ireland), Rory McIlroy grew up with golf clubs and his talent was evident early on.
 In 2007, at the age of 18, McIlroy won the Silver Medal for the best amateur golfer at The Open, which was a stepping stone for him to quickly turn professional shortly after.

 The victory not only brought McIlroy his first major title in his career, but also declared to the world: "I am ready to join the ranks of great golfers."

-In the following years, McIlroy continued to prove his class by adding to his major collection 3 titles PGA Championship (2012, 2014) and The Open (2014).
+In the following years, McIlroy continued to prove his class by adding to his major collection 3 titles: PGA Championship (2012, 2014) and The Open (2014).

 With his bold style, powerful swing and intelligent play, McIlroy quickly became the biggest hope of European golf, and a worthy rival to icons like Tiger Woods.

-Rory McIlroy won the 2011 US Open, the PGA Championship (2012, 2014) and The Open 2014.
+Rory McIlroy won the 2011 US Open, the PGA Championship (2012, 2014) and The Open 2014. |

 The shadow of Augusta and the pursuit of the Grand Slam